apache/parquet-format/Encodings.md

 bit value: 00000101 00111001 01110111
 bit label: ABCDEFGH IJKLMNOP QRSTUVWX
 ```

+Note that the BIT_PACKED encoding method is only supported for encoding
+repetition and definition levels.

 ### <a name="DELTAENC"></a>Delta Encoding (DELTA_BINARY_PACKED = 5)
 Supported Types: INT32, INT64